 Another topic that’s great for this book are text features.
 You might have your students do a text features scavenger hunt.
 This free resource from An Elementary Edventure works well.
 Students can work through the book to record the features they see/find and what they learn from them.

-Once students have read through the book, it’s a great time for a main idea lesson.
+After you’ve worked on text features, you can move to the main idea.
+Once students have read through the book, they’ll have the gist of the book.
 Students can jot down the big ideas they find and pull them together to determine the big idea.
 There is a graphic organizer in my teaching bundle, but I also enjoy having students stop and jot their thinking on sticky notes.
 These ideas can be sorted and analyzed through group discussion and the main idea determined based on the groups’ discussions.

 Finally, with nonfiction, teachers can work on facts and opinions.
-Now of course, you can find facts in this books, but opinions would need to be created by the readers.
-There is a sorting mat within my unit, and I encourage creating an anchor chart liks the one to the left to use with this lesson.
+Now of course, you can find facts in this books.
+However, you can have students generate opinions.
+There is a sorting mat within my unit, and I encourage creating an anchor chart like the one to the left to use with this lesson.

 Whether you use this book as a mentor text, in guided reading, or as an interactive read aloud, there are lots of teaching options kids would love.
 In fact, you might just look for other snake themed books to include with it for lots of fun research and learning.